rdmcguire/starlink-exporter/README.md

 While I could have forked the starlink-community project, I wanted to make enough changes that I just compiled a new version of Dishy's GRPC protocol and build this one from scratch.

+## Prometheus Alerts

+Sample prometheus alerts have been provided in [Prometheus Alerts](prom_alerts.yml)

+You will want to tweak at minimum the high latency and high packet loss values for your deployment and needs.

 ## Grafana

 A dashboard is provided for use with this exporter.